jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The root of suffering is attachment.
+In the middle of every difficulty lies opportunity.
-- The Buddha
+- Albert Einstein

-Updated on: [7/28/2024]
+Updated on: [7/29/2024]
 <!-- #quoteEnd -->
 </pre>